 The TEPLO project is retrofitting a Soviet-era apartment building in Nizhyn, Ukraine with rapid-install, bio-based prefabricated panels to improve energy efficiency and resident comfort.

 The overall project aim is to improve residents' well-being by ecologically insulating the building, increasing energy efficiency, and promoting circular construction practices in Ukraine.
-We expect this initiative to set an example for resource-efficient renovations that reduce emissions and waste.
-Expanding prefabricated circular apartment renovations will allow for faster, more sustainable upgrades that reduce energy use and provide economic, social, and environmental benefits, while also strengthening Ukraine's energy independence.

 Pre-fabricated panels offer an innovative insulation solution for apartment buildings, providing efficient and effective thermal performance.
 These panels are designed to be installed quickly and seamlessly, improving energy efficiency and comfort for residents.